robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 My processes are in "perpetual beta" (a concept from [Superforecasting](https://robertreads.notion.site/Superforecasting-7e68c63d4aa94ba4a0748ec0a1a78952) by Philip Tetlock) -- I'm constantly trying to improve my system for reading books.
 For example, I'm terrible at giving up books; I feel a kind of petty competition where I refuse to let the author "defeat me", so once I start a book I feel obliged to finish it.
 This is clearly suboptimal -- there are poorly written books out there and I could unlock a lot of value by giving up and starting a better one.
 To improve on this, as part of my 2022 reading goals, I have resolved to give up a certain number of books.

-The last thing I’ll say is that (to paraphrase Orwell) you should ignore all of this advice sooner than do something barbarous (i.e not read).
-Even reading books without making highlights or taking notes is valuable – I didn’t really make highlights or take notes for the first couple of hundred books I read, and while I certainly would have gotten far more out of them had I applied my current workflow, I don’t regret reading those books.
+The last thing I’ll say is that (to paraphrase Orwell) you should ignore all of this advice sooner than do something barbarous -- not reading!
+Even reading books without making highlights or taking notes is valuable; I didn’t really make highlights or take notes for the first couple of hundred books I read, and while I certainly would have gotten far more out of them had I applied my current workflow, I don’t regret reading those books.